Alone Against the Dark

 Alone Against the Dark, subtitled "Defying the Triumph of the Ice", is an adventure published by Chaosium in 1985 for the Horror tabletop role-playing game based on the works of H.P.
 Lovecraft, Call of Cthulhu.
-It was written by author Matthew J. Costello, and was the is the second Call of Cthulhu solo adventure published after Alone Against the Wendigo.
+It was written by author Matthew J. Costello, and was the second Call of Cthulhu solo adventure published after Alone Against the Wendigo.
 The adventure received positive reviews in game periodicals including White Dwarf, Different Worlds, and Space Gamer/Fantasy Gamer.
 Chaosium published a revised edition of the adventure in 2017.

 Description

 Plot summary

 Alone Against the Dark is a Call of Cthulhu adventure for a single player, with no need for a referee.
 The player takes on the role of Professor Louis Grunewald of Miskatonic University, who receives a wire from his friend T. Gliere, who has been jailed in Athens for stealing an archaeological artifact.
 The adventure will take the Investigator to Athens, Cairo, Bremen, and Antarctica.